 3. Upon receiving the request, the MSGin5G Server may initiate authentication procedures with the Message Gateway on behalf of the Non-MSGin5G Client.
-The MSGin5G Server deletes any applicable UE Service ID and associated MSGin5G Client Profile information that it has stored.
+The MSGin5G Server deletes any applicable UE Service ID and associated Non-MSGin5G UE Profile that it has stored.

 NOTE: The authentication procedures in step 3 are built on top of the transport layer mechanism specified in Annex Y.2 of 3GPP TS 33.501 [16].